Content warning: some homophobic language

 I’m a people-pleaser, I’ve always been.
 That’s the way I got through living with my family.
 But even I have limits as to what I can and can’t accept from people.
 And that type of passive-aggressive behavior is too much.
 But it’s not the Oberlin way to just start a fight.
 Hell, my girlfriends were so shocked when I forwarded them the emails, just because it was so “confrontational.”

 Maybe the weirdness comes from the safety of being in such a progressive school.
-Maybe people here take relationships and relating to people for granted, because there will always be someone who believes exactly what they believe and they can easily bond.
+Maybe people here take relationships and relating to people for granted, because there will always be someone who believes exactly what they believe and so they can easily bond.
 As much as I hate Oberlin, I was still able to find some people I really could bond with.
 It would be different if I went to Wheaton College (the Christian one in Illinois) or something, where I would have to sign a pledge promising to not engage in homosexual relationships and stuff like that.
 Where I’d have to find my friends and romantic relationships in silence and possibly in secret.
 Honestly, I wonder sometimes if that would make my relationships (platonic or romantic) stronger and more real.